themonkslab/dream_teamers_courses/dart/6.Collections/3_List_methods.md

 😅

-... `true`, por lo que no salta ningún error!
+... `true`,  so no error is triggered!